RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Use secure coding practices to prevent common vulnerabilities such as injection attacks (SQL injection, XSS), insecure direct object references, and buffer overflows.
 - Do not use unsupported, inscure or deprecate client-side technologies.
 - Avoid the usage of eval() or other similar dynamic coding.
+- Code Integrity and malicious code search will be analysed by tools such as Sonarqube and Dependency track.
+If possible with integration of quality gates.

 ## Input Validation